 Arguably the most important question you need to find the answer to before you put your money on them.
 The management is the heart and soul of the company.
 Do some research on the company's leadership team, study the history of how they have grown the company, and read up on what they plan to do to grow the business.
 Good management will always have the best intentions for the company and will be evident in how the company has performed.

 The suggestions mentioned above are in no way exhaustive.
 They are a means to get you started in the right direction.
 Based on your level of expertise and comfort, you can choose to dive as deep as you wish to.
-You can also subscribe to expert journals, stock publications and other informative material to expand your spectrum.
+You can also subscribe to expert journals, stock publications and other informative material to expand your spectrum and to find out more about the best company for investment in share market.

 The downside of this can be too much information overload or getting caught up in the wave of opinions.
 Try to stay away from both.
 Irrespective of where you choose to take your information, there is no substitute for thorough research.
 All the information you gather needs to be put through a sifter which should include filters like your personal financial goal with the investment in consideration, investment horizon in terms of time, and risk appetite.